There’s No Place Like Home!

 In 2020 the Kea Welcome Home Survey identified that 45% of respondents (living offshore) intended to return to Aotearoa within the next two years.
 More significantly 75% of these indicated they were returning home on a permanent basis.
 With over one million kiwis living offshore this reversal of traditional migration patterns equates to a significant ‘brain gain,’ for the first time in our country’s history.

-At New Zealand Van Lines it has been our privilege to arrange and manage the relocation needs of thousands of kiwi returnee’s, over the last 12-18 months.
+At New Zealand Van Lines it has been our privilege to arrange and manage the relocation needs of thousands of kiwi returnee’s.
 This has not been easy as the covid environment is both challenging and unpredictable.
 The only positive to come out of this global pandemic is the high number of kiwis returning home at the height of their careers, with the experience and skillsets that Aotearoa desperately needs.

 - We suggest you join an organisation that will connect you to specific resources, relatable stories, and articles from those who have recently made the return journey.
 Our recommendation is kea who also have a job portal that connects returnees to prospective employers.